sandraros/ADT-7.52-Trial-faster-Alt-F8/README.md

               ls_metadata-model_implementations = ls_data_models-model_implementations.
     ```
--
 - Now ALT+F8 will search faster.

-NB: it's only tested for 7.52 SP 0 and 1.
-Use the same approach for 7.52 SP 4 for instance.
-For 7.53 and above, apply the note 3006480.
+NB: it's tested for 7.52 SP 0, 1 and 4.
+For 7.53 and above, you don't need this fix, just apply the note 3006480.